Viktor An: 2002–2005, KNSU and Non-KNSU

+2005, Conflict with Korea Skating Union

 Ahn was reported to be the victim of senior player Seo Ho-jin's assault at the 2005 Winter Universiade.
 Though Seo was expelled from the national team and Yoon Jae-myung, head coach for the event, was dismissed on charges of match-fixing, Seo returned to the national team for the 2006 Winter Olympics the next year.

 Ahn refused to join the national team and take training in 2005 and also confronted with the leaders of the Korea Skating Union.
 In July 2005, parents and coaches, including Ahn and Choi Eun-kyung, Sung Si-bak held a press conference and exposed coach Yoon Jae-myung's Aiding and abetting assault.
 It also called for the resignation of all federation leaders and announced its absence from the 2006 Turin Olympics.
 As a result, coach Yoon's appointment has been canceled.
 However, the conflict at that time was at its peak.
-In the end, this incident resulted in Ahn training alone in the women's team, not the men's.
+At the height of the conflict, the Korea Skating Union dismissed the national team coach Chun Jae-Su, who had called for the resignation of the entire leadership, accusing him of stirring unrest among parents and athletes.
+He was subsequently suspended for six months.
+As a result, Ahn declined to train with the national team.
+Parents further alleged that there was political pressure exerted by a national assembly member associated with the Korean Ministry of Culture, Sports and Tourism.
+This situation led Ahn to train with the women's team instead of the men's, presenting considerable challenges leading up to the 2006 Olympics.
+Prior to his naturalization in Russia in 2011, Ahn mentioned that during this difficult time, Sung Si-bak and Lee Seung-hoon, who weren't then part of the national team, supported him.

 The issue came back to the fore after Ahn's victory as a Russian in the 2014 Winter Olympics, as the South Korean public questioned the Korea Skating Union of losing their biggest Olympic star.
 Regarding the uproar against him, Seo argued that the incident was just a form of discipline from senior to junior, but Ahn revealed in 2015 that he and his junior were hit with helmets on.

+In 2014, some Korean media outlets criticized that there was a line that went down from Jun Myung-kyu - Kim Ki-hoon - Ahn Hyun-soo and it couldn't just blame the fact that the alienated players who became coaches held Ahn Hyun-soo in check to oppose Jun Myung-kyu, and Ahn Hyun-soo also wanted it or not, he also could not be free from the responsibility of factional fighting.
+However, in May 2005, The Hankyoreh newspaper reported:

+The officials of the Korea Skating Union were investigated by police for receiving money from the father of a player who was disqualified for hitting a junior player at a Universiade in Austria earlier this year to return his son to the national team.